kristianka/boxdb-app/README.md

 - Proper form validation with feedback (will also be in backend of course)
 - The application is fully responsive to all screen types.
   - Note how the table removes some rows when the screen gets smaller, buttons don't overflow but go to a new line, text doesn't overflow, box information goes below the table and not side-by-side, and other small changes happen.
-- Custom made components that follow guidelines
+- Custom made components that are consistent
 - Undo changes when modifying box info
 - Pagination for the boxes list
   - You can change how many boxes per page